CPS2RL/NLP-on-Embedded-Devices/README.md

 # NLP-on-Embedded-Devices

 **How to use the code?**
 We used the ROS2 platform for conducting Intent Classification (IC) and Name Entity Recognition (NER) tasks.
 Our implementation employed based on the pub-sub model of robot operation system (ROS).
+We have implemented the project on Raspberry Pi. installation guide of ROS2 in Pi: https://docs.ros.org/en/foxy/How-To-Guides/Installing-on-Raspberry-Pi.html .
 You can find more information about the ROS pub-sub model in the provided link: https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html
 We have trained the Bert model offline and put it on the BERT folder inside Intent Classification or NER folder.
 Terminal command for running pub-sub model:
 <div class="code">